sarthwa8/FinSage/README.md

 Stay ahead of the markets — intelligently.

-This Streamlit-based app fetches the latest financial headlines, summarizes them using a **local LLM (Mistral via Ollama)**, extracts key financial entities, and analyzes sentiment — giving you a fast, AI-powered overview of the financial world.
+This Streamlit-based application is a comprehensive financial intelligence tool.
+It fetches live news headlines, provides near-instant summaries using the high-speed Groq API (with Llama 3), analyzes sentiment, extracts key entities, and features an interactive financial chatbot to answer your questions.

 ---

 ## 🚀 Features

 - 📰 **Live Financial News Feed** — powered by [NewsAPI](https://newsapi.org/)
-- 🧠 **AI Summarization** — local LLM (Mistral via Ollama) generates customizable-length summaries
+- 🧠 **AI Summarization** — Uses the Groq API with Llama 3 to generate customizable-length summaries almost instantly generates
+- 💬 **Interactive Financial Chatbot** - Ask questions about markets, economics, or financial concepts and get instant answers from the AI.
 - 😊 **Sentiment Analysis** — TextBlob shows how positive, negative, or neutral each article is
 - 🏷️ **Named Entity Recognition** — highlights key financial entities (ORG, MONEY, GPE, etc.)
 - 🔍 **Keyword Filtering** — instantly find relevant articles